Richardaeld/google_translate_game/README.md

 ![What published screen looks like](assets/readme/deployment/current_see_published.png "What published screen looks like")
 + Now the page is fully viewable at the provided HTTP address.

-## Deploy clone from GitHub
+### Deploy Clone from GitHub
 + Go to the location of the repository in GitHub, [https://github.com/Richardaeld/google_translate_game](https://github.com/Richardaeld/google_translate_game).
 + Click code button to get the drop down menu (underlined in red).
 ![Where the code button is](assets/readme/deployment/clone_code_button.jpg "where the code button is")
 + Copy the https address provided (underlined in red).
 ![Where the https address is](assets/readme/deployment/clone_code_button_expanded.jpg "Where the https address is")
-+ Create a blank or boiler plate GitPod and open this new GitPod project.
++ Create a blank or boiler plate GitPod project and open this new GitPod project.
 + Go to the Bash and type, "git clone " and paste the https address found in GitHub page.
 ![Command to type in](assets/readme/deployment/clone_gitclone.jpg)
 + Press enter.